sanity-io/visual-editing/packages/comlink/README.md

 ### Parent Context

 In the parent `Window` context, create a Controller.
-This will be used to create and manage connections to Nodes in other `Window` contexts.
+This is used to create and manage Channels, which connect to Nodes in other `Window` contexts.
 Provide a `targetOrigin` to ensure messages are only sent to and received from trusted origins.

 ```ts
 import {createController} from '@sanity/comlink'